-She recently concluded her tenure as Digital Artist-in-Residence for Overflow Communications, during which she supported political and corporate clients in leading fruitful conversations with their target audiences.
+She concluded her tenure as Digital Artist-in-Residence for Overflow Communications in 2016,during which she supported political and corporate clients in leading fruitful conversations with their target audiences.

 As Director of Communications for Texas State Senator Brandon Creighton (R-Conroe), Eliza excelled at the full range of legislative communications including media relations, social media audience building and constituent affairs.

 Prior to that, she won acclaim for her work as Director of Digital Media for Lt.
 Governor David Dewhurst on both his campaign and stateside teams.
 Previously, she spent six years as the Director of New Media and Legislative Affairs for Americans for Prosperity – Texas, where she established the organization as a leading voice in the discourse that shaped policy and influenced elections.

 Generous by nature, she has happily shared her social media wisdom with conservative communicators at every skill level as one of the original founders AFP Foundation’s first RightOnline Conference, which welcomed more than 600 activists and bloggers to Austin, Texas.

 In short, Eliza puts the “social” in social media: building relationships, advancing strategy, leveraging key metrics and driving results.

 RightOnline was the first-ever conservative event created to counter the left-wing Netroots Nation Convention, an annual gathering of what the media called the most concentrated gathering of high-profile progressive bloggers to date.